lombardo-chcg/lombardo-chcg.github.io/_posts/20/2017-05-20-the-redis-protocol.md

 # "
 {% endhighlight %}

+What's nice about using a Scala `List` as the input param is this function can be used to generate other Redis commands that have an indeterminate input length , such as a list (`LPUSH mylist "hello" "world" "this" "is" "my" "list"`)

 The multiline result from Scala is doing a literal interpretation on the escaped ASCII characters for newline and carriage return.
 Post coming soon about using this output to perform a mass data insertion into Redis.